Skip to content

 • Ron

-Though it would come together again close to the finish, it was Cavendish’s team who had the position on the road on the final bend, and neither Van Aert nor Philipsen had the to come around him at the last.
+Though would come together again close to the finish, it was Cavendish’s team who had the position on the road on the final bend, and neither Van Aert nor Philipsen had the power to come around him at the last.

-Cavendish took his first Tour stage win in five years last Tuesday, having feared he would never return to this race, but now has the opportunity to rewrite its record book before Paris.
+Cavendish took his first Tour stage win in five years last Tuesday, having feared he would never return to this race, but has the opportunity to rewrite its record book before Paris.

-“It was an old-school, run-of-the-mill, like you read in the cycling magazines, textbook lead-out,” Cavendish said.
+“It was an old-school, run-of-the-mill, like you read in the magazines, textbook lead-out,” Cavendish said.
 “Just getting the lads on the front, pull as fast as they can so no one can come past you.

-“We knew this finish, I didn’t make it the last time we came here in 2015, I got dropped, but we studied it and we knew if we took that last corner wide, we could keep the speed up.
+“We knew this finish, I didn’t make it the last time we came here in 2015, I got dropped, but we studied it and we knew if we took that last corner wide, we could keep the up.

 “It actually split in the wind.
 We didn’t try to split it, we were confident we had the team for the sprint, but again I’m just humbled.